 - Review expectations and plan ahead.
 Winter Break is a good time for students and parents to spend some time reviewing how things went last semester — for everyone.
 Were expectations in the areas of academics, financial spending and social behavior realistic?
 Should they be modified?
 What about communication?
 Take stock now and make sure everyone is on the same page.

-It is important to remember that Winter Break is just that – a Break.
+It is important to remember that Winter Break is just that — a Break.
 Your student works hard at school and needs some down time.
-However, making a plan and setting some goals to accomplish something over Break can mean that your student will feel prepared and in control when he returns to school.
+However, making a plan and setting some goals to accomplish something over Break can mean that your student will feel prepared and in control when your student returns to school.